psrearick/script-runner/README.md

 # Script Runner

-Script Runner is a command-line tool that helps you manage and run Python scripts with their associated virtual environments.
-It automatically detects virtual environments and allows you to create aliases for your scripts, making them easier to run from anywhere.
+Script Runner is a command-line tool that helps you manage and run Python and shell scripts with their associated interpreters and virtual environments.
+It automatically detects script types, virtual environments for Python scripts, and allows you to create aliases for your scripts, making them easier to run from anywhere.

 ## Features

-- Register Python scripts with easy-to-remember aliases
+- Register Python and shell scripts with easy-to-remember aliases
+- Automatic script type detection (Python vs shell) based on file extension and shebang
 - Automatic virtual environment detection for Python scripts
+- Support for various shell types (bash, zsh, sh, fish)
-- Run scripts using their associated Python environment
+- Run scripts using their associated interpreter or virtual environment
-- List all registered scripts
+- List all registered scripts with type information
 - Remove scripts from the registry
 - Prune non-existent scripts automatically
 - Cross-platform support (Windows and Unix-like systems)
+- Backward compatibility with existing Python-only configurations

 ## Installation